Paintbrush Canyon - Cascade Canyon Loop

 At 6.5 miles hikers will arrive at Holly Lake.
 This small glacial lake lies just below the southern slopes of 11,590-foot Mt.
 Woodring.
 Directly to the west is Paintbrush Divide, while looking towards the east you'll be able to see 11,144-foot Rockchuck Peak.
 Once at the lake we recommend heading off towards the right and proceeding a short distance along a faint social trail that leads to the east end of the lake.
 The views of the mountains surrounding the lake, including the Paintbrush Divide area, are much better from this vantage point.

 At roughly 8.2 miles hikers will finally reach Paintbrush Divide.
 At 10,700 feet, this is one of the highest points you can reach on a maintained trail in Grand Teton National Park.
 From the Divide hikers will enjoy incredible 360-degree views.
-You'll have commanding views of Thor Peak, Mt.
+You'll rnjoy commanding views of Thor Peak, Mt.
 Moran, West Horn and Mt.
 Woodring towards the northeast.
 Towards the south is the majestic Cathedral Group, and towards the east you'll be able to see Rockchuck Peak, as well as Leigh Lake and Jackson Lake in the valley far below.

 From the top of the pass it's all downhill from here.
 As you begin descending the west side of the Divide you'll enjoy birds-eye views of Lake Solitude, Mica Lake and Petersen Glacier lying just below Littles Peak and The Wigwams.
 Grand Teton stands prominently towards the south, and eventually becomes perfectly framed by the glacially-carved Cascade Creek canyon.